EUDAT-Training/B2SHARE-Training/00_Getting_your_API_token.md

 Please make sure your machine has been properly setup to use Python and required packages.
 Follow [this](A_Setup_and_install.md) guide in order to do so.

 ## Account registration
-This guide assumes you have successfully registered your account on B2SHARE using your institutional credentials through B2ACCESS.
+This guide assumes you have successfully registered your account on B2SHARE using your institutional credentials or social ID through B2ACCESS.

 ## The account page
 To create new tokens for personal use, you need to register them on the account tokens page of the [B2SHARE website](https://trng-b2share.eudat.eu).
 After logging in, navigate to your [account page](https://trng-b2share.eudat.eu/youraccount/display) by clicking on your name on the home page of B2SHARE.